morphognosis/NestingBirds/README.md

 run_nestingbirds_rnn.sh, run_nestingbirds_rnn.bat
 </pre>

-Detect input patterns having only signals that are important to the output:
+Detect input patterns by extracting signals that are important to the output:
 <pre>
 pattern_detector
 </pre>